docker/compose/README.md

 What does alpha, beta, etc mean?
 * alpha - not feature complete
 * beta - feature complete but needs testing
-* prod ready - read for production
+* prod ready - ready for production

 ## Docs